-Keeping medicines in a place away from children’s access, not taking medicines in front of young children (so as not to spark off imitation!) and keeping them in child-proof containers are the preferred preventive measures.
+Keeping medicines and chemicals in a place away from children’s access, not using them in front of young children (so as not to spark off imitation!) and keeping them in child-proof containers are the preferred preventive measures.

 Bed/ furniture corners should be rounded.
 If they are sharp, then get the rounded edge-protectors to cover them.

 Broken glass is one major risk factor in this regard.
 Make sure that glass used for the windows, doors and furniture is safety-standards approved toughened (Shatter-proof) glass.

 If there is any glass-breakage then immediately and carefully remove any broken glass pieces by wrapping it in newspaper.